puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

       "max_count": new-count
     }

-The `new-count` can be an integer, which must be greater than the number of nodes that are currently bound to the policy, or `null` to make the policy unbounded.
+`new-count` can be an integer, which must be greater than the number of nodes that are currently bound to the policy.
+Alternatively, the `no_max_count` argument makes the policy unbounded:

+	{
+  		"name": "a policy"
+  		"no_max_count": true
+	}

 ### Add tags to Policy (`add-policy-tag`)